 Applicants are required to upload an unofficial transcript(s) covering the last two years of schooling in the form of one (1) PDF.
 This can be a scanned copy of your transcript or one downloaded from your school’s online system.
 Those advanced to Provincial Interviews will be required to submit an official transcript as well (an original copy that is unopened and officially sealed by the institution).

 Due to the large volume of applications we receive, only those selected to take part in the interview process will be contacted.

 When are interviews?

-Interviews are conducted in each province in late April.
+Interviews are conducted in each province in March/April.

 When are recipients announced?

-Recipients will be announced on our website in June.
+Recipients will be announced on our website in April/May.